smnorris/bcfishpass/_sources/index.rst.txt

 The generated ``bcfishpass`` database:

-- tracks known barriers to fish passage (dams, waterfalls, PSCIS crossings)
+- tracks/models natural barriers to fish passage (waterfalls, steep gradients, other)
-- models potential barriers to fish passage (stream gradient, road/rail stream crossings/culverts)
+- tracks/models anthropogenic barriers to fish passage (dams, road/rail stream crossings, other)
-- models passability/accessibility of streams based on barriers and species swimming ability
+- models accessibility of streams to given fish species based on natural and anthropogenic barriers
-- models potential habitat (spawning and rearing) for select species
+- models potential spawning and rearing habitat for select species based on stream gradient and discharge
-- helps to prioritize barrier assessment and/or remediation
+- provides data for prioritization of stream crossing sites for assessment and/or remediation
 - provides a method for visualizing and quantifying fish passage issues in BC